 ASL III is an advanced level course in which students will expand their ability to communicate in a variety of settings about an increasing number of topics.
-Communicative functions will continue to be practiced in meaningful real-life contexts as students acquire greater breadth and depth of vocabulary and grammar.
-Study of Deaf literature will help students develop a greater appreciation of similarities and differences between Deaf and hearing cultures.
-It will also expand their understanding of such advanced grammatical features as the use of classifiers, spatial visualization, role play and eye gaze in storytelling and everyday conversation.
+Communicative functions will continue to be practiced in meaningful real-life contexts as students acquire greater breadth and depth of vocabulary and grammar The study of Deaf literature will help students develop a greater appreciation of similarities and differences between Deaf and hearing cultures.
+It will also expand their understanding of such advanced grammatical features as the use of classifiers, spatial visualization, role play and eye gaze in storytelling and everyday conversaby all due dates set forth by KSU and the